 Views per Follower: The average number of views per follower on a per-video basis.

 Wrapping It Up

 We hope this report helps you benchmark your TikTok performance while providing oodles of #inspo for your brand’s next contribution to the FYP.
 We’re impressed by brands pivoting with such commitment to portrait-style videos, and can’t wait to see what comes next for this dynamic social channel.

 Ready for even more social media analysis?
-Join us for a dynamic convo with top beauty brand The INKEY List on July 6 to talk all things building community, TikTok, and more.
+Catch the reply of our dynamic convo with top beauty brand The INKEY List to talk all things building community, TikTok, and more.

 Start analyzing with a free Rival IQ trial.Get my free trial